On this page

 The decision to provide assistance will be based on the needs of the child or young person.

-The following factors are not taken into account when determining eligibility for assistance towards the cost of school travel.
+The following factors are not taken into account when determining eligibility for assistance towards the cost of school transport.

 Attendance by siblings at other schools will not be a factor in determining eligibility